 This appropriately named plant produces a compound that is also known as Euphrasia.
-It has been used for centuries as a way to help bring relief to troubled eyes, as well as clear up eye-infections and the resulting discharge.
-Eyebright is sold commercially, in the form of eye-drops.
-Consult with your veterinarian if you can use eyebright drops on your dog in order to help improve their ocular health.
+It has been used for centuries as a way to help bring relief to troubled eyes, as well as clear up eye infections and the resulting discharge.
+Eyebright is sold commercially, in the form of eye drops.
+Consult with your veterinarian if you can use eyebright drops on your dog in order to help improve its ocular health.

 How to Delay Age-related Disorders in Dogs